-Below I'll walk you through how to get and breed Bees in Minecraft, along with explanations on the differences between Beehives and Bee Nests, how Bees behave, how pollinating works, and how to harvest Honey and Honeycomb.
+This guide will walk you through everything you need to know about Bees, including the differences between Beehives and Bee Nests, how to make Beehives, how Bees behave, and how to harvest Honey and Honeycomb.

 How to get Bees in Minecraft